derektypist/build-a-greeting-bot/README.md

 # Build a Greeting Bot

 Learn JavaScript Fundamentals by building a greeting bot.
-Learn about variables `let`, `const`, `console.log` and basic string usage.
+Learn about variables, `let`, `const`, `console.log` and basic string usage.

 ## Technologies